 If the candidate submits an equivalency request with his/her application materials then the application is considered incomplete.
 The equivalency review time may take up to 180 days.
 Once the equivalency is granted, the candidate is notified and is eligible for an interview.

 NOTE: Candidates wishing to schedule certification interviews during the annual conference are advised to submit complete applications as soon as possible, as a limited number of spots are available and will be filled on a first-come first-served basis.

 The candidate is given a list of dates and locations where he or she may be interviewed.
 (Please see application deadlines for 2015 interviews.)
-The candidate may choose to be interviewed at the APC annual conference or at any one of several locations where interviews are scheduled.
+The candidate may choose to be interviewed at the APCTM annual conference or at any one of several locations where interviews are scheduled.
 Interviews are held in several geographic areas throughout the year, on a rotating basis.
 A candidate may prefer to be interviewed as soon as possible and elect to travel (at his/her expense) to complete the interview, or a candidate may opt to wait until interviews are held near his or her home.